TheMGRF/Genie/README.md

 [IRC](http://irc.spi.gt/iris/?channels=tuinity) | [Discord](https://discord.gg/CgDPu27)

 ## How To (Server Admins)
-**NOTE:** Tuinity requires Java 11 or higher.
+**NOTE:** Genie requires Java 11 or higher.

-Tuinity uses the same paperclip jar system that Paper uses.
+Genie uses the same paperclip jar system that Paper uses.

 You can download the latest build of Tuinity by going [here](https://ci.codemc.io/job/Spottedleaf/job/Tuinity/).

 You can also [build it yourself](https://github.com/Spottedleaf/Tuinity#building)

 ## How To (Plugin developers)
-In order to use Tuinity as a dependency you must [build it yourself](https://github.com/Spottedleaf/Tuinity#building).
+Genie is based on Tuinity so in order to use Tuinity as a dependency you must [build it yourself](https://github.com/Spottedleaf/Tuinity#building).
 Each time you want to update your dependency you must re-build tuinity.

 Tuinity-API maven dependency: